| |

 powerful expression of divine love for humanity.

-humans from following false gods, and they are meant to prevent behaviors
+from following false gods, and they are meant to prevent behaviors that,

 A close analysis also reveals that they were